Adelaice7/service_poller/README.md

 I would love to use React JS to give a proper frontend to the application with prettier results.

-Some asynchronous implementations need to be realized in order to cover the unexpected behaviors of the service polling.
+Some asynchronous implementations need to be realized in order to handle the unexpected behaviors of the service polling.

 Thymeleaf templates could be improved by the templates and fragments being called  in the controllers, thus requiring less HTML templates.